bpfman/bpfman/docs/admin/configuration.md

 ## bpfd

-bpfd expects a configuration file to be present at `/etc/bpfd/bpfd.toml`.
+bpfd looks for a configuration file to be present at `/etc/bpfd/bpfd.toml`.
 If no file is found, defaults are assumed.
-The `scripts/setup.sh` commands will copy a default version of the file to the correct location from `scripts/bpfd.toml`, which can then be overwritten if needed.
+There is an example at `scripts/bpfd.toml`, similar to:

 ```toml
 [tls] # REQUIRED